Back to Year 9 Options

 • To learn the practical skills necessary to produce graphic design work, both traditional and technological i.e. C.A.D

 Students will work on a number of projects, which will involve them in thinking about how to communicate ideas and how feelings and meanings are conveyed in images and artefacts.
 They will look at and write about the work of relevant artists and designers and produce their own work using a range of techniques and processes.
-While most basic equipment and materials are provided, students are required to provide pens, pencils, sketchbook and a portfolio.
+While most basic equipment and materials are provided, students are required to provide pens, pencils, sketchbooks and a portfolio.
 Students may be required to make a contribution to costs in some instances.

 In January of Year 11, two or three coursework units will be submitted for assessment and the resultant grade counts as 60% of the overall GCSE grade.
 The remaining 40% is based on a final exam project, lasting for a number of weeks and with the final piece(s) being produced under exam conditions (10 hours).